Offshore powerboat racing: P1 SuperStock Championship

 P1 SuperStock is a single class powerboat race series.
 It has international recognition and guaranteed media exposure and is broadcast on TV.
 P1 SuperStock is approved by the sport's governing body, the Union Internationale Motonautique (UIM), as an international class of powerboat racing.

 P1 SuperStock is a major sporting festival over five or six weekends in May through October.
 There are up to six races over the race weekend, lasting 30–45 minutes each.
 The free events attract thousands of spectators and often run alongside the AquaX jetski series.
 All teams race in P1 Panther race boats with 250HP outboard engines.

 Powerboat P1 Management Ltd is the rights-holder for Class 1, P1 SuperStock and also owns the rights to Powerboat P1 World Championship and P1 AquaX.
 In the US, a wholly owned subsidiary, Powerboat P1 USA, manages all aspects of Offshore racing throughout North America.

 Boats in the 250+ hp class are 28 ft sport racers powered by a 250+ hp engine.
 This propels the boat to speeds up to 70 mph in flat water, and its lower centre of gravity provides greater stability and improved handling.

 UIM Powerboat GPS World Championship

 The series was officially founded as Powerboat P1 World Championship in May 2003 in Nettuno, Italy.
 Twelve boats, the majority of which were Italian, raced in the first-ever Grand Prix of the Sea.
 Starting out with 15-year-old aluminium boats, Powerboat P1 boats evolved dramatically through the decade to the point where the mono-hull twin-engine boats were developing around 1800 hp.
-During the Powerboat P1 World Championship era, which spanned 2003 to 2009, there was 40% more horsepower on a P1 starting grid than Formula 1.